Nick Caldwell who has taken up the post in Singapore, outlines the opportunities in South East Asia.

 When we look at South East Asia in general, it is a global hub for manufacturing and distribution and provides access points for Northern Ireland companies to reach international customers as part of the global supply chain to China and the United States.

 As well as considering the different opportunities in each country, exporters need to be aware of how language, law, corporate governance standards, country and currency risks differ across the region.
-All that being said, the key thing is that there is likely to be multiple markets and opportunities for NI companies interested in exporting to the region.
+All that being said, the key thing is that there is likely to be multiple markets and opportunities for Northern Ireland companies interested in exporting to the region.

 My background as a Chartered Accountant and working in capital markets in South East Asia for over twenty years has provided me with deep insight into how South East Asian companies and the region's economies work, and how to enter markets and expand geographically.
 I am experienced in investing in emerging growth companies and in bringing foreign companies to the region to access capital and the South East Asia market.
-I am delighted to bring this experience to bear, and look forward to working successfully with NI exporters.
+I am delighted to bring this experience to bear, and look forward to working successfully with Northern Ireland exporters.

 Opportunities here are abundant for ambitious and focused Northern Ireland companies.
 If you would like to explore these further with Invest NI’s help then please contact your Client Manager or our Business Support Team on 0800 181 4422.